Business Succession Lawyer Helping Residents in Easton, New Bedford & Hyannis

 By contrast, in an entity purchase agreement, the business purchases a single insurance policy on each partner and the business is also the designated beneficiary of the policies.
 If one of the partners dies, the business uses the proceeds from the policy to redeem the deceased partner’s share, which will increase the value of the remaining owners’ shares.

-Contact Our Southern Massachusetts Business Succession Planning Attorney
+Contact Our Southeastern Massachusetts Business Succession Planning Attorney

 The best time to establish a business plan is at the outset, in order to mitigate the potential for conflicts among family members and partners.
 When you consult Surprenant & Beneski, we will design a business succession plan to ensure the long-term viability of the business when you are no longer at the helm.
 By understanding your business objectives and the role of family members and partners in the business, we will work to protect both your business and personal assets, as well as the interests of your surviving loved ones.
 With a well-designed business succession plan in place, you can help to preserve your life’s work and your brand for future generations.
 Please contact our office today to set up a consultation.